What Do I Need to Apply to Online College?

 The advent of online learning has revolutionized the college experience.
 Students can choose to complete their entire degree online, beginning with the application process.
 Many colleges have improved upon the traditional application process to offer faster, more convenient application options.

 Accredited schools typically require similar application materials for online and in-person undergraduate programs, including official transcripts, essays, letters of recommendation, and an application fee.
-Graduate program applications often include additional prerequisites.
+Graduate program applications often include additional requirements.

 Many students wonder, “what do I need to apply to an online college?”
 Find out below.